 You can click the graphic below for the historical numbers, but it shows that as of June 2021 Twilio had US$985.2m of debt, an increase on US$470.5m, over one year.
 But on the other hand it also has US$5.93b in cash, leading to a US$4.94b net cash position.

 How Strong Is Twilio's Balance Sheet?

-We can see from the most recent balance sheet that Twilio had liabilities of US$201.8m falling due within a year, and liabilities of US$610.5m due beyond that.
-Offsetting this, it had US$1.88b in cash and US$126.8m in receivables that were due within 12 months.
-So it can boast US$1.20b more liquid assets than total liabilities.
+According to the last reported balance sheet, Twilio had liabilities of US$583.3m due within 12 months, and liabilities of US$1.26b due beyond 12 months.
+Offsetting these obligations, it had cash of US$5.93b as well as receivables valued at US$301.5m due within 12 months.
+So it actually has US$4.39b more liquid assets than total liabilities.

 This short term liquidity is a sign that Twilio could probably pay off its debt with ease, as its balance sheet is far from stretched.
-Simply put, the fact that Twilio has more cash than debt is arguably a good indication that it can manage its debt safely.
-When analysing debt levels, the balance sheet is the obvious place to start.
+Succinctly put, Twilio boasts net cash, so it's fair to say it does not have a heavy debt load!
+There's no doubt that we learn most about debt from the balance sheet.
 But ultimately the future profitability of the business will decide if Twilio can strengthen its balance sheet over time.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-Over 12 months, Twilio reported revenue of US$881m, which is a gain of 79%.
+In the last year Twilio wasn't profitable at an EBIT level, but managed to grow its revenue by 62%, to US$2.3b.
 With any luck the company will be able to grow its way to profitability.

 So How Risky Is Twilio?